-Eligible applicants may apply under one or more of the following purpose areas:
+Eligible applicants may apply under one or more of the following areas:

-- (1) Train school personnel and educate students on preventing student violence against others and themselves to include anti-bullying training.
-This can also include specialized training for school officials to respond to mental health crises. - (2) Develop and implement threat assessment and/or intervention teams to operate technology solutions such as anonymous reporting systems for threats of school violence, including mobile telephone applications, hotlines, and websites.
-These teams must coordinate with law enforcement agencies and school personnel.
+(1) Train school personnel and educate students on preventing student violence against others and themselves to include anti-bullying training.
+This can also include specialized training for school officials to respond to mental health crises.

+(2) Develop and implement threat assessment and/or intervention teams and/or operate technology solutions such as anonymous reporting systems for threats of school violence, including mobile telephone applications, hotlines, and websites.
+Threat assessment and/or intervention teams must coordinate with law enforcement agencies and school personnel.

-Goals, Objectives, and Deliverables
+Objectives and Deliverables